Python3pkg/PymarMongo/README.md

 PymarMongo
 =====
-Pymar addition to easily use map-reduce operations with MongoDB collections.
+Pymar addition to easily scale your operations with MongoDB collections.

 Requirements: